allenling/django-easy-fixture/README.rst

 **The pk must be defined by you!**

-**Just support the field defined by django, and do not support your customization field.**
+**Just support all the fields defined by Django, and do not support any customization field.**

 **Maybe** support any customization field.